Important Musical Mantel Clock in Finely Chiseled and Gilt Bronze with Matte and Burnished Finishing

-Dial and Movement signed by Master Clockmaker Jean-Baptiste III Baillon
+Dial, Movement and Musical Movement signed by Jean-Baptiste III Baillon

 Paris, Louis XV period, circa 1750.